-The following table summarizes the legacy LTI program and the changes adopted starting in 2020.
-The LTI award granted to the NEOs in fiscal year 2022 contained all of the features of the current LTI program described above and summarized below.
+The LTI award granted to the NEOs in fiscal year 2023 contained all of the features of the current LTI program described above and summarized below.

-Component Current LTI Practices (Adopted Starting in 2020) Award Type Performance-based PSUs (2/3 weight) Time-based RSUs (1/3 weight) Award Timing LTI awards made annually Term Three years Performance and Vesting Period Time-based awards: ratable over three years, but must be held until the end of the three fiscal year period to which they relate Performance-based awards: cliff yest to the extent earned, at the end of the three-year performance period Performance Criteria Adjusted EPS Growth (50% weight) Enterprise Value Growth, (Less Net Debt) (50% weight) per share TSR Modifier Vested performance shares increase by 30% for three-year TSR performance that is at or above the 75th percentile versus the Peer Group Vested performance shares are unchanged for three-year TSR performance that is between the 25th and 75th percentile versus Peer Group Vested performance shares decrease by 30% for three-year TSR performance that is at or below the 25th percentile versus the Peer Group
+Component Current LTI Practices Award Type Performance-based PSUs (2/3 weight) Time-based RSUs (1/3 weight) Award Timing LTI awards made annually Term Three years Performance and Vesting Period Time-based awards: ratable over three years, but shares must be held until the end of the three fiscal year period to which they relate Performance-based awards: cliff vest to the extent earned, at the end of the three-year performance period Performance Criteria Adjusted EPS Growth (50% weight) Enterprise Value Growth, (Less Net Debt) per share (50% weight) TSR Modifier Vested performance shares increase by 30% for three-year TSR performance that is at or above the 75th percentile versus the Peer Group Vested performance shares are unchanged for three-year TSR performance that is between the 25th and 75th percentile versus Peer Group Vested performance shares decrease by 30% for three-year TSR performance that is at or below the 25th percentile versus the Peer Group

-2022 Long-Term Equity Incentive Awards
+2023 Long-Term Equity Incentive Awards

-In May 2022, the Compensation Committee approved LTI equity awards to our Named Executive Officers consisting of performance-based PSUs (66.7% of target LTI value) and time-based RSUs (33.3% of target LTI value).
-The performance period for the performance-based PSUs covers fiscal years 2022, 2023 and 2024, and vesting, if any, will be approved by the Compensation Committee in the first quarter of fiscal year 2025.
-The time-based RSUs will vest, subject to the NEO's continued employment, in equal increments, in March 2023, March 2024 and March 2025.
-The time-based RSUs must be held until the end of the three fiscal year period to which they relate.
+In August 2023, the Compensation Committee approved LTI equity awards to our Named Executive Officers consisting of performance-based PSUs (66.7% of target LTI value) and time-based RSUs (33.3% of target LTI value).
+The performance period for the performance-based PSUs covers fiscal years 2023, 2024 and 2025, and vesting, if any, will be approved by the Compensation Committee in the first quarter of fiscal year 2026.
+The time-based RSUs will vest, subject to the NEO's continued employment, in equal increments, in March 2024, March 2025 and March 2026.
+The shares underlying the time-based RSUs must be held until the end of the three fiscal year period to which they relate.
 All future performance-based equity grants made during our annual grant cycle are currently expected also to have a three-year performance and vesting period.